 "If we integrate it with a contact lens or other wearable electronics, it expands your vision," said Zhaohui Zhong, one of the researchers developing the technology.
 "It provides you another way of interacting with your environment."

-A world without rust
+7. A world without rust

 Because graphene is virtually impermeable, a coat of graphene-based paint could one day be used to eradicate corrosion and rust.
 Researchers have even shown that glassware or copper plates covered with graphene paint can be used as containers for strongly corrosive acids.

-"Graphene paint has a good chance to become a truly revolutionary product for industries that deal with any kind of protection either from air, weather elements or corrosive chemicals,” said Dr. Rahul Nair, one of the researchers developing the technology.
+"Graphene paint has a good chance to become a truly revolutionary product for industries that deal with any kind of protection either from air, weather elements or corrosive chemicals,” said Rahul Nair, one of the researchers developing the technology.
 “Those include, for example, medical, electronics and nuclear industry or even shipbuilding, to name but the few."

 Glowing walls could soon replace the light bulb, thanks to the development of new graphene-based electrode technology that makes displays thinner than ever before.
 Such glowing "wallpaper" provides more pleasant, adjustable light across a room than light bulbs can, and it can also be made more energy-efficient.
-And let's face it, few things seem more futuristic than illuminated, "Tron"-like walls.
+And, let's face it, few things seem more futuristic than illuminated "Tron"-like walls.

-If you feel overly-integrated with your technology already, you ain't seen nothing yet.
+If you feel overly integrated with your technology already, you ain't seen nothing yet.
 Graphene research is now leading to experiments where electronics can integrate with your biological systems.
 Basically, it may soon be possible to be implanted with graphene gadgets that can read your nervous system or talk to your cells.

 Given how thin and strong graphene is, it seems inevitable that it should also be used to build improved bulletproof vests.
 Sure enough, researchers have found that sheets of graphene absorbed twice as much impact as Kevlar, the material commonly used in bulletproof vests.
 Also an improvement over Kevlar, graphene is super-lightweight and therefore less restrictive to wear.
 The breakthrough could help keep our soldiers and law enforcement officers safe when being fired at.
 The thin nature of graphene could even lead to developments in other bulletproof surfaces, such as windows.